 Its microwave engineering program is nationally recognized with its Microwave Remote Sensing Lab (MIRSL) and graduated NSF Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA).
 ECE's emerging areas of research excellence include nanoelectronics, hardware and physical-layer security and IOT (Internet of Things).
 The department aspires to create strength in bioelectronic devices and systems.

-The two fully ABET-accredited B.S. degrees in Computer Systems Engineering and Electrical Engineering has an honors option for qualified students.
+The B.S. degrees in Computer Systems Engineering and Electrical Engineering have both an honors option and a five year B.S./M.S. option for qualified students.

 - 11 IEEE Fellows

 - 13 NSF CAREER Awardees

 - 2 DARPA Young Faculty Awardees

 - 5 University Distinguished Teachers

 Performance (average 2012-2016)

 - 98 BS degrees/yr